The “ageless senior” is an older person who is not constrained or defined by age; who continues to live life with passion

 Our day centres for seniors are open to all seniors who are ambulant (able to walk around without assistance) or semi-ambulant.

 We will also assess seniors who are suffering from severe mental illness, behavioural disorders or contagious diseases, on a case-by-case basis for enrolment.
-Please call 6715 6762 or email email@example.com discuss.
+Please call 6715 6762to discuss, or fill out the form below and someone will get back to you.

 How to enrol?